-Houston billionaire Tilman Fertitta is making a major New York move.
+Houston billionaire Tilman Fertitta is making another bold move.

 Mark Cuban and Jerry Jones need to make way.
 It turns out that Dallas doesn’t have the most interesting billionaires in Texas, after all.